Wet AMD

 Please click here for full Prescribing Information for EYLEA HD and EYLEA.

-AMD = age-related macular degeneration; BCVA = best corrected visual acuity; CRT = central retinal thickness; ETDRS = Early Treatment Diabetic Retinopathy Study; FAS = full analysis set; ICE = intercurrent events; IRF = intraretinal fluid; LS = least squares; OCT = optical coherence tomography; Q4W = every 4 weeks; Q8W = every 8 weeks; Q12W = every 12 weeks; Q16W = every 16 weeks; SRF = subretinal fluid.
+AMD = age-related macular degeneration; BCVA = best corrected visual acuity; CRT = central retinal thickness; ETDRS = Early Treatment Diabetic Retinopathy Study; FAS = full analysis set; ICE = intercurrent events; IRF = intraretinal fluid; LS = least squares; OCT = optical coherence tomography; Q8W = every 8 weeks; Q12W = every 12 weeks; Q16W = every 16 weeks; Q20W = every 20 weeks; SRF = subretinal fluid.